Peter Young (tutor): Mission for the English succession

 Cunningham and Young went to meet Ulrik, Duke of Holstein and the Duke of Meckleburgh at Güstrow; the Margrave of Brandenburg at Custrin (now in Poland); Friedrich Wilhelm I, Duke of Saxe-Weimar regent for Christian II, Elector of Saxony at Moritzburg; Maurice, Landgrave of Hesse-Kassel at Kassel; Henry Julius, Duke of Brunswick-Lüneburg at Gröningen; and John II, Duke of Schleswig-Holstein-Sonderburg at Gottorf.
 They all sent polite and cautious responses.
 Young and Cunningham returned to Christian IV at Kronborg, who offered to send an ambassador to England.
 By this agreement in principle with James's ambition, the mission can be counted as a success.

 Young and Cunningham returned to Scotland in November 1598, and the English agent George Nicholson heard that Christian and the German princes refused to make any moves on James's behalf before Elizabeth's death.
 Nicholson said the king was seen to be pleased with his ambassadors even though they had spent his money to receive "but this slender answer".
 The embassy had been financed by 20,000 merks of taxation.
 James and ambassadors rode to Dalkeith Palace to tell the news to Anne of Denmark, who was pregnant.

 David Cunningham had already caused offence to the English ambassadors by his speech about the succession at the baptism of Prince Henry in 1594.
 On 6 January 1599, at Whitehall Palace, Elizabeth brought up the issue of the Scottish embassy, with Niels Krag, inviting him to watch her dance and telling him that she was still fit and healthy, and he should make sure the Scottish ambassadors knew it.
+In May 1599, James VI tried to shift the blame for Elizabeth's displeasure onto David Foulis who was alleged to have given her an unsatifactory account of the embassy.